Omega-3 fish oil supplements can improve attention in some youths with attention deficit hyperactivity disorder (ADHD), according to a new study.

 He and his colleagues warn that the findings should not be a reason for parents and carers to start giving youths omega-3 supplements without first consulting a doctor.

-Omega-3 are a group of polyunsaturated fatty acids (PUFAs) that play several vital roles in the body.
+Omega-3 are a group of polyunsaturated fatty acids (PUFAs) that play

 These fatty acids help to form cell membranes, produce energy, and make signaling molecules called eicosanoids.